FC Spartak Moscow: Foundation and early period (1883–1941)

-Post-war period (1945-1991)
+Post-war period (1945–1991)

 During the 1950s, Spartak, together with Dynamo, dominated the Soviet Top League.
 When the Soviet national team won gold medals at the Melbourne Olympics, it consisted largely of Spartak players.
 Spartak captain Igor Netto was the captain of the national team from 1954 to 1963.
 In the 1960s, Spartak won two league titles, but by the mid-1960s, Spartak was no more regarded as a leading Soviet club.
 The club was even less successful in the 1970s and in 1976 Spartak was relegated into the lower league.

-During the following season, the stadium was still full as the club's fans stayed with the team during its time in the lower division.
-Konstantin Beskov, who became the head coach (as a footballer Beskov made his name playing for Spartak's main rivals, Dynamo Moscow), introduced several young players, including Rinat Dasayev and Georgi Yartsev.
-Spartak came back the next year and won the title in 1979, beating Dynamo Kyiv.
+The following season in 1979, fans stayed with the team despite being relegated to the lower division, keeping the stadium full.
+Konstantin Beskov became the head coach.
+He had made his name playing for Spartak's main rivals, Dynamo Moscow).
+He introduced several young players, including Rinat Dasayev and Georgi Yartsev.
+Spartak returned the following season and won the title in 1979, beating Dynamo Kyiv.

 On 20 October 1982, disaster struck during the UEFA Cup match between Spartak and Dutch club HFC Haarlem.
-Sixty-six people died in a stampede during the match, making it Russia's worst sporting disaster.
+Sixty-six people died in a crowd crush during the match, making it Russia's worst sporting disaster.

 In 1989, Spartak won its last USSR Championship, rivals Dynamo Kyiv 2–1 in the closing round.
 Spartak's striker Valery Shmarov scored the "golden" free kick with almost no time left.
 The next season, Spartak reached the European Cup semi-final, consequently eliminating Napoli on penalties and Real Madrid (with 3–1 away victory), but losing to Marseille.

-Modern period (1991-present)
+Modern period (1991–present)

-Initial success (1991-2004)
+Initial success (1991–2004)

 A new page in the club's history began when the Soviet Union collapsed and its championship ceased to exist.
 In the newly created Russian league, Spartak, led by coach and president Oleg Romantsev, dominated and won all but one title between 1992 and 2001.
-Year-after-year the team also represented Russia in the Champions League.
+Season after season the team also represented Russia in the Champions League.

 Problems began in the new century, however.
 Several charismatic players (Ilya Tsymbalar and Andrey Tikhonov among others) left the club as a result of conflict with Romantsev.
 Later, Romantsev sold his stock to oil magnate Andrei Chervichenko, who in 2003 became the club president.
 The two were soon embroiled in a row that would continue until Romantsev was sacked in 2003 with the club suffering several sub-par seasons until Chervichenko finally sold his stock in 2004.
 The new ownership made a number of front office changes with the aim of returning the team to the top of the Russian Premier League.

 Spartak has been entitled to place a golden star on its badge since 2003 to commemorate winning five Russian championships in 1992, 1993, 1994, 1996 and 1997.
 They have won the championship another four times since 1997.